sciosense/ENS210_driver/README.md

 # ScioSense ENS210
-Arduino library for the ENS210 temperature & humidity sensor with I2C interface from ScioSense
+Arduino library for the ENS210 temperature & humidity sensor with I2C interface from ScioSense It is based on a library written by Maarten Pennings.
+Thanks for all the work.

 ## Introduction
 This project is an Arduino *library*.
 It implements a driver with examples for the ENS210.
 The ENS210 chip is a digital temperature & humidity sensor with an I2C interface.